vtg04/OpenGenius/README.md

 - Feed-forward layers with layer normalization
 - Top-k sampling and temperature-based decoding
 - Configurable model depth, hidden size, and heads
-- Lightweight and educational (no external LLM libraries used)

 ## Architecture Overview